gitgik/distributed-system-design/designing_youtube_or_netflix.md

 To recover from these situations, we can **repartition/redistribute** our data or use **consistent hashing to balance the load between servers**

+#### Sharding based on VideoID:
+Our hash function will map each videoID to a random server where we'll sotre the Video's metadata.
+To find videos of a user, we query all servers adn each server returns a set of videos.
+A centralized server will aggregate and rank the results before returning them to the user.
+This approach solves our problem with hot users, but shifts it to popular videos.

+We can further improve our performance by introducing a cache to store hot videos in front of the database servers.

 ```python